Wolbolar/IPSymconEchoRemote/docs/en/README.md

     - Repeat title
     - Select Radio TuneIn station
  - Voice output on an echo (text to speech)
+ - Output of sound from the Amazon Sound Library on an Echo device
+ - Speech output with SSML on an echo (text to speech) / also in combination with sound
+ - Announcements on all Echo devices in the WLAN (text to speech)
  - Weather forecast
  - Traffic News
  - Flash Briefing